syncfusion-content/winui-docs/winui/AutoComplete/Getting-Started.md

 **Step 2:** Populate data in `AutoComplete`.

-Now, populate this 'SocialMediaViewModel' data in `AutoComplete` control by binding to the `ItemSource` property.
+Now, populate this 'SocialMediaViewModel' data in `AutoComplete` control by binding to the `ItemsSource` property.

 {% tabs %}
 {% highlight xaml %}